 The association’s activities include:

 Welcoming the public at its three astronomical observatories : the Astronomy Tower of the Sorbonne in the 5th arrondissement of Paris, the Camille Flammarion Observatory in Juvisy-sur-Orge (south of Paris) and the Bélesta observatory near Toulouse, in the south of France.

-Managing thirteen specialized commissions in which both professional astronomers and amateurs participate: Astronautics, Comets, Cosmology, Double stars, History, Instruments, Meteors, meteorites and impacts, Planetary observations, Planetology, Radio astronomy, Sundials, the Sun, and Techniques for amateur astronomy.
+Managing fifteen specialized commissions in which both professional astronomers and amateurs participate: Astronautics, Astrophilately, Comets, Cosmology, Double stars, History, Instruments, Meteors, meteorites and impacts, Planetary observations, Planetology, Radio astronomy, Sundials, the Sun, Techniques for amateur astronomy, and Youth.

 Organising monthly conferences and lectures that feature prominent national and international experts in different fields.